NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 Watch this [Video](https://youtu.be/e0vj-0imOLw) to get an illustration of the difference between climate and weather.

 Climate questions are different from weather questions:
-- Will is rain tomowrow?      <- weather
+- Will it rain tomowrow?                  *<- weather*
-- By how much will global temperature at the end of the century be warmer than the beginning of the century?     <- climate
+- By how much will global temperature at the end of the century be warmer than the beginning of the century?                 *<- climate*
-- What could happen if CO2 emissions double within the next century?     <- climate
+- What could happen if CO2 emissions double within the next century?                 *<- climate*

 # Climate variables